 All investigational therapies or drugs must go through clinical trials and be approved by a regulatory body such as the U.S. Food and Drug Administration.
 In most cases, the only way patients can access investigational new drugs is to participate in clinical trials.

-However, we understand there may be situations where seriously ill patients may not be eligible or able to participate in a clinical trial.
-Expanded Access Programs may provide investigational therapies to a limited group of people who are not eligible or able to participate in a clinical trial—but who have a serious or life-threatening disease for which their physician has determined there are no appropriate treatment options.
+We understand there may be situations where seriously ill patients may not be eligible or able to participate in clinical trials.
+Expanded Access Programs may provide investigational therapies to a limited group of people who are not eligible or able to participate in a clinical trial but who have a serious or life-threatening disease for which their physician has determined there are no appropriate treatment options.

 Clinical trials are a critical step in the development process of a new therapeutic like Cellphire’s Thrombosomes®.
 Before you decide whether to participate in a clinical trial, it is important to have as much information as possible.

 A clinical trial involves research using human volunteers (also called participants) that is intended to add to medical knowledge.
 In a clinical trial, participants receive specific interventions according to the research plan or protocol created by the investigators.
-These interventions may be medical products, such as drugs or devices; procedures; or changes to participants' behavior, such as diet.
+These interventions may be medical products such as drugs or devices, medical procedures, or changes to participants' behavior, such as diet.
 When a new product or approach is being studied, it is not usually known whether it will be helpful, harmful, or no different than available alternatives (including no intervention).
 The investigators try to determine the safety and efficacy of the intervention by measuring certain outcomes in the participants.

 There are many reasons people volunteer for clinical trials.
 Healthy volunteers may hope to contribute to advancing science.
 Patients with an illness or disease participate with the hope the investigational treatment may benefit their condition or treatment outcome.
 While there are no guarantees that the investigational treatment will benefit you, each person who participates in a clinical trial contributes to scientific progress.
 Your participation helps researchers advance therapies that have the potential to improve and save lives.